 Charming naive watercolor of a very laid back lifestyle.
 A house by the water under coconut palms and no need to get dressed.
 That’s the life!
 Signed F Kriesche, undated.
 Watercolor on paper.
 35” x 30” in cerused wood frame.

-Superb sculpture of the Buddha as Prince Siddhartha carved from wood.
+Superb carving of the Buddha as Prince Siddhartha carved from wood.
 The figure wears royal garments and stands on a lotus leaf.
 Just looking at him makes you feel happy.
 Expertly carved with fine details.
 Cambodia: 19th C. 9-1/4" x 4" x 23"

 Original serigraph by American print artist Edward Landon (1911-1984).
 It depicts a full moon behind clouds over a winter landscape and is an excellent example of Landon's aesthetic and technique.
 Title, edition and signature in pencil on bottom margin: 1955.
 14.5" x 18.4" x 1" in metal frame.